Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.8 No-build setup; the main work is unfolding and arranging
+Assembly 4.8 No-build setup; unfold and arrange

-Cleaning 4.6 Removable, washable cover reduces stress around spills
+Cleaning 4.6 Removable cover lowers spill stress

-Value 4.0 Versatility is the main payoff for the trade-offs
+Value 4.0 Versatility is the main payoff

 COMAX Futon Sofa Bed Queen (79")